What is Performance-Based Scheduling

 1. Store Specific Sales Forecasting and Trend Data

 A retailer needs accurate daily and hourly, sales forecasting from as many years of historical sales and profit data available (obtained from a POS system).
 You also need recent trend data to take into account weather patterns, recent sales spike and yes, even things like COVID-19.
-This all must be calculated in near real-time processing for company KPI alignment and is best supported by machine learning or AI technology for timely accuracy.
+This must all be calculated in near real-time processing for company KPI alignment and is best supported by machine learning or AI technology for timely accuracy.

 2. Individual Sales Data